top of page

 Crew activities center on forest restoration, with a focus on Garry Oak release and rehabilitating pre-European contact savannah structure and species composition.
 Members receive on-going chainsaw education and evaluations from certified trainers through the US Forest Service.
 Additional activities include carbon-sequestering burning practices, riparian zone restoration, near-shore ecology restoration, and the establishment of native shrubs and pollinators in treated ecosystems.

-The certificate pairs weekly coursework through Western Washington University's College of the Environment with a paid 21-hour per week AmeriCorps position hosted by the San Juan Islands Conservation District’s Islands Conservation Corps (ICC).
-In addition, ICC enrollees receive a $3,697 education award.
-Upon completion, students receive an accredited professional certificate and are in a position to continue work towards future college degrees, post-graduate certificates, or graduate degrees.
+The program pairs weekly coursework through Western Washington University's College of the Environment with a paid 30-hour per week AmeriCorps position hosted by the San Juan Islands Conservation District’s Islands Conservation Corps (ICC).
+In addition, ICC enrollees receive a $7,480 education award, which can go towards covering the cost of the courses taken over the year.

 To learn more about the ICC program, please contact Program Manager Kai Hoffman-Krull (He/him) at kai@sjicd.org